 Students in Dorothy Wang’s Theories & Methods in American Studies class spent the fall applying what they’d learned about conducting research to the very institution they call home.
 Using the Williams College archives, each student dug into one aspect of the college’s past and wrote a research paper about what he or she found.

-“I want students to see their education as something they have control over,” said Wang, an associate professor of American studies, who wa20151202_144232s teaching the upper-level seminar—a requirement for American Studies majors—for the first time.
+“I want students to see their education as something they have control over,” said Wang, an associate professor of American studies, who was teaching the upper-level seminar—a requirement for American Studies majors—for the first time.
 “These projects help them take responsibility for their education and give them a chance to get to know the archives.”

 Students researched topics such as the college’s role in the development of the Hoosac Tunnel and its stance on slavery leading up to the Civil War.
 The first step for each of them was a meeting with college archivist Katie Nash.
 “My role was to find out what we have and pull those materials out,” said Nash.
 “Often, one item would prompt a student to ask a different question, which prompted me to find a different resource.
 Archival work is ever-evolving, and the students found they could follow a trail to unexpected places.”